Wirmaple73/PZSaveManager/README.md

 </p>

 > [!NOTE]
-> **If you are looking for a cross-platform alternative that runs on Linux and macOS, check out [ZomboidVault](https://github.com/indepth666/ZomboidVault).**
+> **If you are looking for a cross-platform alternative that runs on Windows, Linux and macOS, check out [ZomboidVault](https://github.com/indepth666/ZomboidVault).**

 Tired of stupid bugs or decisions whacking your character and ending your run?
 Wish there was a straightforward way to back up and restore your worlds after things go haywire?
 Say no more!
 Save Manager to the rescue!